 Summary

-This one day practical course allows you to enhance your skills in the initial management of the critically unwell or severely injured child.
-You will have the opportunity to revise the principles of the early management and stabilisation of children with life-threatening emergencies.
+This one-day practical course allows participants to enhance their skills in the initial management of the critically unwell or severely injured child.
+Candidates are provided an opportunity to revise the principles of the early management and stabilisation of children with life-threatening emergencies.

 The course is delivered by paediatric emergency medicine specialists.
 Topics covered include: